- Braces & Invisalign

 Wearing braces can pose many challenges.
 You can’t eat everything you’d like; it’s tougher to floss, and it’s harder to keep your teeth clean and free of food debris.
 There’s also the possibility of bad breath.
-There are several reasons for this, and our Scottsdale orthodontist from Feldman Orthodontics has some solutions for you!
+There are several reasons for this, and our Scottsdale orthodontist from Surprise Orthodontics has some solutions for you!

 When you wear braces, food has a way of finding new places to get caught.
 This leads to the growth of oral bacteria that can cause bad breath.
 Here are some things you can do if you find yourself dealing with this problem…